Skip to main content

 How Do Fertility Drugs Manipulate the HPG Axis?

 The intentional alteration of the endocrine system during fertility treatment is a calculated process.
-The primary strategy involves disrupting the negative that normally keep hormone production in check.
+The primary strategy involves disrupting the negative feedback loops that normally keep hormone production in check.
 By creating a state of heightened stimulation, these medications drive the ovaries to work beyond their typical capacity.
 This is achieved through several key mechanisms, each corresponding to a different class of medication.

 Selective Estrogen Receptor Modulators (SERMs)